 For personal protection, many Houstonians own some type of weapon for defense, such as pepper spray or even a firearm.
-Anyone purchasing a hand gun in the U.S. has to undergo a background check.
-Expats may not be able to purchase one and those who are not a permanent resident or non-citizens of the U.S. will not be able to get the Concealed Hand Gun license (CHL) which allows carrying a hand gun in public.
-Be aware that people do carry loaded hand guns and will use it for self-defense.
+Anyone purchasing a handgun in the U.S. has to undergo a background check.
+Expats may not be able to purchase one and those who are not permanent residents or non-citizens of the U.S. will not be able to get the Concealed Hand Gun license (CHL) which allows carrying a handgun in public.
+Be aware that people do carry loaded handguns and will use it for self-defense.
 Try to avoid confrontations.

-It is also recommended to take part in a Self-Defense Class which are held at many martial arts classes in Houston (see the Sport section).
+It is also recommended to take part in a Self-Defense Class which is held at many martial arts classes in Houston (see the Sport section).
 Women should take advantage of the R.A.D. classes (Rape Aggression Defense) which are held all over Texas, for example at community colleges or even at some companies at work.
-Check your local paper for courses in self-defense which are regularly available.
+Check your local paper for courses in self-defense that are regularly available.

 For home safety, a wired or wireless alarm system is strongly recommended.
 One should also install a smoke detector and possibly even a Carbon Monoxide Detector and check the batteries on a regular basis.

-Women should carry their purses zipped and closed and tightly on their body.
+Women should carry their purses zipped and closed and tightly on their bodies.
 Have only the necessary information in your purse and keep the rest at home in a safe place.